-It has been thought a confiderable advance to-wardsestablishing the principles of Freedom, to say, that government is a compact between those who govern and those who are governed: but this cannot be true, because it is putting the effect before the cause; for as man must have existed before governments existed, there necessarily was a time when governments did not exist, and consequently there could originally exist no governors to form such a compact with.
-The fact therefore must be, that the individuals themselves, each in his own personal and sovereign right, entered into a compact south each other to produce a government: and this is the only mode in which governments have a right to arife, and the only principle on which they have a right to exist.
+It has been thought a considerable advance towards establishing the principles of Freedom, to say, that government is a compact between those who govern and those who are governed: but this cannot be true, because it is putting the effect before the cause; for as man must have existed before governments existed, there necessarily was a time when governments did not exist, and consequently there could originally exist no governors to form such a compact with.
+The fact therefore must be, that the individuals themselves, each in his own personal and sovereign right, entered into a compact with each other to produce a government: and this is the only mode in which governments have a right to arise, and the only principle on which they have a right to exist.

-To possess ourselves of a clear idea of what government is, or ought to be, we must trace it to In doing this, we shall easily discover its origin. that governments must have arisen, either out of the people, or over the people.
-Mr. Burke has made He investigates nothing to its no distinction. fource, and therefore he confounds every thing: but he has fignified his intention of undertaking at some future opportunity, a comparison between the constitutions of England and France. thus renders it a fubject of controverly by throwing the gauntlet.
-I take him up on his own ground.
+To possess ourselves of a clear idea of what government is, or ought to be, we must trace it to its origin.
+In doing this, we shall easily discover that governments must have arisen, either out of the people, or over the people.
+Mr. Burke has made no distinction.
+He investigates nothing to its source, and therefore he confounds every thing: but he has signified his intention of undertaking at some future opportunity, a comparison between the constitutions of England and France.
+As he thus renders it a subject of controversy by throwing the gauntlet, I take him up on his own ground.
 It is in high challenges that high truths have the right of appearing; and I accept it with the more readiness, because it affords me, at the same time, an opportunity of pursuing the subject with respect to governments arising out of society.